dirk-dev/Psychic-Game/README.md

 This project was a class exercise in JavaScript, as well as some work in CSS and HTML.

 **Psychic-Game** was coded by me, and is maintained by me.

+The deployed app can be found at https://dirk-kiesewetter.github.io/Psychic-Game/